vrrusso/skate-shop/README.md

 ### Create an Account

 Create an Account.
-Explore the form consistency for the email( barely done), and birthday.
+Explore the form consistency for the email( barely done), birthday, and short password.

 See in the BD that the new user is created.